 Samsung 43" The Frame Smart 4K QLED TV | was £999, now £799 (save £200)

 Our beloved Frame TV is all over the Black Friday sales this year, and this deal from Very is the best we've found for the 43-inch model.
 With a discount of 10% on the Art Mode TV, you can pick it up for just £799, saving £200.

 Sony 48" A9 Smart 4K OLED TV | was £1499, now £1199 (save £300)

 Our favourite OLED TV is a full £300 cheaper this Black Friday at ao.com, saving you a lovely 20% on the 4K set.
 The TV also features a TRILUMINOS Display for better colours, and Dolby Atmos surround sound that will engulf you in the action.

 The best 40 inch TVs 2021

-Representing the lower end of Samsung’s excellent QLED range, Samsung scores them very similarly on its PQI (Picture Quality Index) rating.
-The major differences instead are aesthetic and that’s really down to what you’re looking for in your home.
+Representing the lower end of Samsung's excellent QLED range, they score very similarly on PQI (Picture Quality Index) rating.
+Instead, the significant differences are aesthetic, and that's really down to what you're looking for in your home.

-The Serif looks great but you definitely pay for the privilege.
-It comes in a 43in size and features an Ambient mode to turn the panel into a series of attractive images instead of just a black rectangle and you can connect your phone to it using NFC by resting your device on its top edge.
+The Serif looks excellent, but you definitely pay for the privilege.
+It comes in a 43in size and features an Ambient mode to turn the panel into a series of attractive images instead of just a black rectangle, and you can connect your phone to it using NFC by resting your device on its top edge.